thedaviddias/bfdes.in/posts/create-a-class.md

 In the game world, each weapon has a set of base attributes that determine how it handles.
 These include, but are not limited to, the range of the weapon, its damage and the recoil it imparts.

 In Gunsmith players can modify up to five different places of a weapon.
-For the sake of gameplay balance, generally each attachment or modification improves some attributes and worsens others.
+For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

 The problem boils down to an economic one: maximising the player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints.